 Click on each image below to explore the studies I’ve worked on.

-The UK-ROX study is a large-scale, randomized clinical trial evaluating whether a conservative oxygen therapy strategy (targeting an SpO₂ of 90% ± 2%) improves outcomes compared to usual oxygen therapy in invasively ventilated ICU patients.
+The UK-ROX study was a large-scale, randomised clinical trial evaluating whether a conservative oxygen therapy strategy (targeting an SpO₂ of 90% ± 2%) improves outcomes compared to usual oxygen therapy in invasively ventilated ICU patients.
 Oxygen is the most commonly administered drug in critical care, yet the optimal saturation targets remain uncertain.
 This trial aims to determine the clinical and cost-effectiveness of conservative oxygen therapy, with the primary outcome being all-cause mortality at 90 days.